Guest Posts

 Chapter 1: HDPE History and Background

-High-density polyethylene (HDPE) popularity and usage continues to increase.
-Plastic, particularly HDPE, is part of our everyday lives, from household products to industrial applications.
-Since its creation almost 70 years ago, HDPE piping and conduit has become a preferred material in the power, communications, and energy industries.
-HDPE conduit is a flexible and versatile product well-suited for numerous industrial settings.
-Specific applications include conduit for telecommunications and fiberoptic lines; flowlines for oil and gas; gas transmission and cross-country pipelines; and municipal water and sewer lines.
+High-density polyethylene (HDPE) continues to grow in popularity and usage.
+This material is a significant component of daily life, appearing in both household products and industrial applications.
+Since its invention nearly 70 years ago, HDPE piping has become a preferred choice in power, communications, and energy sectors.
+Its flexibility and versatility make it suitable for various industrial environments, including conduits for telecommunications and fiber optic lines, flowlines for oil and gas operations, gas transmission, cross-country pipelines, and municipal water and sewer systems.

 Image Courtesy of National Inventors Hall of Fame https://www.invent.org/